MagnumOpuses/jobtechdev.se/content/devguide/datasets/_index.md

-In this area you will find data sets to develop use for the labour market area
+In this area you will find data sets to develop use for the labour market area.

 Do you have questions or want  to get in touch with us?
 <contact@jobtechdev.se>